celo-org/docs/docs/developer/setup/wallet.md

 ![alfajores faucet](/img/doc-images/testnet-wallet/image6.png)

-Wait for the transaction to process to view your funds in your account.
+Wait for the transaction to process to view the funds in your account.